Every classroom on campus is equipped with the tools you need to make high-quality

-Every classroom has, up until this point, been equipped with:
+Every classroom on campus has been equipped with:

 - A classroom desktop computer